devtron-labs/devtron/docs/user-guide/global-configurations/docker-registries.md

 <section id="others"></section>

-### Others:
+### Other:

-You have to provide the below information if you select the registry type as others.
+You have to provide the below information if you select the registry type as `Other`.

 * **Username**